Questions with an asterisk (*) are new or recently updated.

 A pan-university committee consisting of researchers and leaders from various units has been formed to develop and oversee the implementation of a framework that defines a process for phasing in of on-campus research activity, fieldwork and face-to-face interactions with research participants.

 The COVID-19 Research Working Group (CRWG) is advising the vice-president (research) on the resumption of the suspended research activities.
-The CRWG has developed a framework (available here online), which was approved by Vice-President’s Council on May 12, for phasing in research activity.
-This will be in accordance with an overarching goal of increasing access to on-campus research spaces, fieldwork and face-to-face interactions with research participants.
+The CRWG has developed a framework, which was approved by Vice-President’s Council on May 12, for phasing in research activity.
+An updated framework is available here online.
+It provides details on resuming additional on-campus research activities, fieldwork and face-to-face interactions with research participants.

 *I am researcher.
 How does the new process outlined above affect me?

 Deans and school heads have received an information package from the Office of the Vice-President (Research).
-They have been asked to only request, on behalf of researchers in their academic units, access to on-campus research spaces, fieldwork and face-to-face interactions with research participants when absolutely necessary.
+At Level 3 and Level 2, the approvals of requests will be provided at the level of dean and school head, with some campus specific processes as outlined in the framework.
+We now plan to move to Level 2 requests in line with the province’s move to Alert Level 2, but will drop back to higher levels should the provincial situation change.
 You should make contact with your dean or school head if you have specific questions and to ensure that you provide input to the processes that they are leading to solicit, review and approve requests from their faculties and schools.

 *I am currently doing my research remotely.
 What is changing?